-We are a limited company, Clark Holt Limited, registered in England and Wales with company number 08774683, with its registered office at Hardwick House, Prospect Place, Swindon, Wiltshire, SN1 3LJ (the “Company”).
-All references to the “firm” are references to the Company and all references to “partners” are references to the directors for the time being of the Company.
+We are a limited company, Clark Holt Limited, registered in England and Wales with company number 08774683, with its registered office at Hardwick House, Prospect Place, Swindon, Wiltshire, SN1 3LJ (Company).
+All references to the “firm” are references to the Company and all references to “partners” are references to the directors (who are Philip Humphreys and Jeff Jenkins) or to certain senior members of staff for the time being of the Company.

 You are entitled to expect from us not only the necessary technical expertise but also the highest standards of service, efficiency and courtesy.
 It is our aim that our clients are satisfied with all aspects of work undertaken by us and consider such service represents good value for money.